 Related: Best cameras

 When mirrorless models first came out this lack of a phase detection meant they had to use contrast-detect technology to acquire focus, which is slower than phase-detect AF.
 However, these days many mirrorless cameras use on-sensor phase-detection AF, often in combination with contrast-detect AF to produce AF speeds that rival those of DSLRs.
 In addition, the fact that there’s no mechanical mirror means mirrorless cameras are generally capable of much higher continuous shooting speeds.
+Some of the fastest mirrorless cameras can now rattle out a burst at up to 60fps after activating the electronic shutter.

 Best mirrorless camera buying guide – EVF and sensor